Blackmans Bay Recreational Water Quality

-What does a Poor rating mean?
+What does a “Poor” rating mean?

-This doesn’t mean the water quality is poor every day at the south end of the beach, as test results show that 81.5% of our samples over the last 5 years have passed.
+This doesn’t mean the water quality is poor everyday at the south end of the beach, as test results show that 81.5% of our samples over the last 5 years have passed.
 The long-term rating is based on five years of sampling data with only 5 significant failed samples needed during that period for the water quality rating of a beach to be downgraded.

 Why is this happening?

-At Blackmans Bay Beach we have 4 stormwater outfalls, 3 of which are located at the southern end of the beach.
-These three stormwater outfalls service the vast majority of stormwater generated in Blackmans Bay.
-This includes stormwater from 2,500 properties within Blackmans Bay which is transported through more than 60km of pipes and assets to the beach.
-There are over 20 km of roads surfaces within the catchment of these three outfalls.
+At Blackmans beach we have four (4) stormwater outfalls, three (3) of which are located at the southern end of the beach.
+This is required to take the runoff from all the roofs and roads from the hills above the beach after rainfall.
+This stormwater can carry contaminates such as animal faeces, rubbish and sewer spills.
+These three stormwater outfalls are supplied with the vast majority of Blackmans Bay stormwater generated in Blackmans Bay.
+Which includes stormwater from 2,500 properties within Blackmans Bay Beach and are transported through more than 60km of pipes and assets to the beach.
+There is also over 20 km of roads surfaces within the catchment of these three outfalls.

 What is Council doing?

-Over the summer period Council will provide weekly test results on our website as part of the formal Beach Watch monitoring program that the Derwent Estuary Program coordinates.
+Over the summer period weekly test results will be available on the DEP website as part of the formal Beach Watch monitoring program that the Derwent Estuary Program coordinates.
+Beach Watch | Derwent Estuary Program

 What can you do?

 Be aware that anything that you put into the stormwater network will wash out at the beach.
 Whatever gets washed down the drains on all our streets ends up in our waterways and beaches.
 Do not flush unsuitable items into the toilet that could contribute to blockages and spills in the sewer network.
+Report water leaks and sewer spills to TasWater.
+In dry weather if you see water flowing over roads and walkways please report to 136 992 number TasWater as soon as possible.

 FAQ’s